 (defun ymhg/incr-id (ident) (let* ((ident-list (append nil ident nil)) (last-ident (last ident-list))) (setcar last-ident (+ (car last-ident) 1)) (concat ident-list)))

 However, one problem is that if we get to an ID with a

-9 at the end, it will wrap around and generate a
+9 at the end, it will wrap around and

 0 at the end, followed by then generating an